fzhangcode/chuangqi/content/authors/admin/_index.md

   url: https://be.mit.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include computational modeling for cell imaging, system biology nad immunology in infectious disease
+bio: My research interests include computational modeling for cell imaging, systems biology and immunology in infectious diseases.

 # Interests to show in About widget
 interests: